 - Internal bruising (haematoma) in the breast following the procedure.
-We try and minimise internal bruising by placing firm pressure on the breast immediately after the biopsy and apply a pressure bandage. - Bleeding from the wound site.
+We try and minimise internal bruising by placing firm pressure on the breast immediately after the biopsy. - Bleeding from the wound site.
 Rarely, the biopsy site can start to bleed after you have left the unit.
 We will give you instructions on what to do if this happens later in this leaflet. - Infection of the wound site.
 The wound will be covered with a sterile dressing after the procedure and we will advise you how to look after the area to minimise the risk of infection.